-Puerto Rico is an island group, which is the 3rd largest island owned by the U.S. It’s in the Caribbean Sea and it’s a major tourism attraction.
+Puerto Rico nursing outlines the educational, licensing, and career prospects for nurses in the US territory.
+The island group of Puerto Rico is the 3rd largest island territory of the United States.
+It’s in the Caribbean Sea and it’s a major tourist attraction.
 It’s easy to see how tourism and prescription medication production is actually a large part of the island’s economy, cruise ships are a very common sight.
-If you’re curious about the expenses of living on this island, by comparison to Tallahassee, Florida, Puerto Rico’s capital, San Juan, has a $300 less cost of living, if you consider the rental prices.
-Interestingly, the largest city, is actually not the capital, it’s Arecibo, located off the northern midwestern coastline.

 As you arrive, you’ll notice how obvious it is that Puerto Rico is known as being one of the most densely populated islands on the globe, with almost 4 million people.
 If that seems like a large number, realize that around 2 million Puerto Ricans have left the island to live in the U.S.

 If you’re a fan of beautiful locations, there are many to discover.
 Rio Camuy Caves Park, Gilligan’s Island, and Guanica Dry Forest, just to name a few.
 People who love to snorkel or go diving, kayaking, or for those who enjoy visiting endangered species at a nature preserve, will discover unique locations unlike any other.
 Do you enjoy historical military forts?
 El Morro is actually a National Historic Site and it’s just one of many, plus, it’s the largest in the Caribbean.

 With an abundance of beautiful places to visit it is no secret, it attracts lots of tourists.
 These visitors often need medical attention for injuries as well as basic travel ailments.
 So, there is plenty of work caring for Puerto Ricans as well as the tourist popluation.

 Cost of Living in Puerto Rico